 Celiacs rejoice!
 Thanks to one amazing travel blogger.

-Celiacs rejoice!
-Thanks to one amazing travel blogger, Jodi Ettenberg of Legal Nomads, travelers with celiac disease and gluten-free diets can avoid getting sick while eating abroad with gluten free travel cards.
+Thanks to Jodi Ettenberg of Legal Nomads, now travelers with celiac disease and gluten-free diets can avoid getting sick while eating abroad with gluten free travel cards.

 These gluten free cards for different countries will contain detailed information about foods and ingredients that celiacs must avoid in specific countries and will be translated into that country’s language so that travelers can show it to food vendors while abroad.
 Gluten free cards for Japan and Greece are available now, cards for many more countries are on the way!